How Many People Meditate?

 Counting one more meditator in the world: you!

 Did you know that meditating for even 5-10 minutes every day may have profound effects on your health?
 Research has shown that breathing slowly and deeply can improve your heart rate, keep your blood pressure in check and improve your overall well-being.
-According to Lama Jampa Thaye, a highly respected British meditation master and Mind Trainer on the Mindworks App, meditation helps people deal more effectively with negative emotions such as depression, fear and grief.
+According to Lama Jampa Thaye, a highly respected British meditation master and Mind Trainer with Mindworks, meditation helps people deal more effectively with negative emotions such as depression, fear and grief.

 You can’t control everything that happens in your life, but you can change how you handle the events that mark your journey.
 For this, meditation is invaluable.
 By setting a few minutes aside every day to mindfully sit, we learn that our thoughts, emotions and sensations come and go, come and go.
 Online meditation classes can provide consistency.
 When we can remain attentive to the present moment, we can choose which events truly require our attention and which ones are simply distractions.